-- (a) Staff MRTs/MITs will have access to steps 1-7. - (b) Progress from step 1-7 shall be by automatic annual increment and can be accessed by additional progression under (c) and (d) below - (c) To recognise increased skills and flexibility those employees who: - are available and work across more than one skill set (For the purposes of this clause a skill set shall include CT, Angiography (interventional and Cath Lab), PACS administration, mammography, plain films (including CR), or - (ii) achieve a relevant post graduate diploma (or equivalent) in diagnostic general imaging shall be entitled to be paid one step above their existing salary to a maximum of step 8.
+- d) From 1 July 2025, to recognize increased skills and flexibility, those employees (subject to Expectations below) who: - i. are available and work across more than one skill set (for the purposes of this clause a skill set shall include CT, Angiography, PACS administration, mammography, plain films (including CR)); or - ii. achieve a relevant post graduate diploma (or equivalent) in diagnostic general imaging, shall be entitled to be paid two steps above their existing salary, up to a maximum of Recognition Step 9.